dawgllk/melodia/README.md

 Melodia follows a clear separation between frontend and backend:

-- **Frontend** handles UI, user interaction, and state management
+- **Frontend** handles UI, user interaction, routing, and client-side state
-- **Backend** handles authentication, data persistence, and API communication
+- **Backend** handles authentication, data persistence, Spotify communication, and protected API routes

-Communication is handled via REST APIs with JSON-based data exchange.
+Communication is handled through REST APIs with JSON-based data exchange.

 ---

+## 🔐 Environment

+The backend requires:

+- MongoDB connection string
+- JWT secret
+- Spotify client ID and client secret
+- Spotify OAuth redirect URI
+- Frontend URL for OAuth redirects

+Spotify OAuth requires an HTTPS callback URL during development.
+A tunnel service such as ngrok can be used for local testing.

+Run the backend and frontend separately.
+See each package README for environment variables and startup commands.

+---

 ## 📝 Notes

 - This project demonstrates a fullstack architecture using modern web technologies
+- Spotify OAuth tokens are stored only in the backend/database
+- The frontend only receives Spotify connection status, not Spotify tokens
-- Focus on clean structure, scalability, and real-world application design
+- The project focuses on clean structure, scalability, and real-world application design

 ---